KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 ### [MMM-WOTD by mumblebaj](https://github.com/mumblebaj/MMM-WOTD)

-1. There are no specific keywords in 'package.json'.
-We would use them as tags on the module list page.
-Add a few meaningful terms to the keywords in the package.json.
-Not just “magicmirror” or “module”.
-2. Recommendation: Found `axios` in file `README.md`: Replace it with built-in fetch.
+1. Recommendation: Found `axios` in file `README.md`: Replace it with built-in fetch.
-3. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: There ist no CHANGELOG file.
+4. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-7. Recommendation: There ist no CODE_OF_CONDUCT file.
+5. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-8. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-WS281X-Server by coderpussy](https://github.com/coderpussy/MMM-WS281X-Server)